excalibur1234/pacui/README.md

 # pacli
 A simple and interative Bash Frontend for Pacman/Yaourt

-pacli is a CLI tool, which provides simple and advanced Pacman and Yaourt commands in an easy to use text interface. pacli is meant for experienced/intermediate/advanced users, who have basic knowledge of the structure of their Linux system and how Pacman and Yaourt work.
+pacli is a CLI tool, which provides simple and advanced Pacman and Yaourt commands in an easy to use text interface.
+Additionally, it offers some Manjaro exclusive commands.

+pacli is meant for experienced/intermediate/advanced users, who have basic knowledge of the structure of their Linux system and how Pacman and Yaourt work.
 Absolute beginners are probably overwhelmed by the amount of choices pacli provides.

 ## Screenshot